Skip to the content.

 1. We cannot benchmark proprietary algorithms, such as the latest SuperMemo algorithms.

-2. There are algorithms that require extra features, such as HLR with Duolingo’s lexeme tags or KAR3L, which uses not only interval lengths and grades but also the text of the card and mildly outperforms FSRS v4 (though it’s unknown whether it outperforms FSRS-4.5 and FSRS-5), according to the paper.
+2. There are algorithms that require extra features, such as HLR with Duolingo’s lexeme tags or KAR3L, which uses not only interval lengths and grades but also the text of the card and mildly outperforms FSRS v4 (though it’s unknown whether it outperforms FSRS-4.5, FSRS-5 and FSRS-6), according to the paper.
 Such algorithms can be more accurate than FSRS when given the necessary information, but they cannot be benchmarked on our dataset.
 Only algorithms that use interval lengths and grades can be benchmarked since no other features are available.

 We would love to benchmark THLR, but the researchers didn’t release their code publicly.